Noeska/illegiblesemantics/projects/proj-2.md

 <a name="bdeath"></a>
 ## Blackened Death
-Blackened Death Metal is usually straight-up Death Metal, but with lyrics that deal with Satanism and the occult.
+Blackened Death Metal is usually straight-up Death Metal, but with lyrics that deal with Satanism and the Occult.
 The logos reflect just that: often these are **run-of-the-mill Death** logos, with the only difference being the inclusion of, say, an **inverted cross** or **devil horns**.
 ![Blackened Death](..\assets\img\projects\proj-2\blackened2.jpg)

 ##### Some Blackened Death bands to check out: